Our volunteers are ordinary people doing extraordinary things!

-St John Ambulance Tasmania is a volunteer not for profit organisation that is committed to providing community support and first aid services at events around our magnificent state.
+St John Ambulance Tasmania is a volunteer not-for-profit organisation committed to providing community support and first aid services at events around our magnificent state.

 Volunteers have been the backbone of St John Ambulance in Tasmania since 1887.
 These volunteers have devoted over 32,000 hours of service to the community each year, in times of need through one of our several different volunteer opportunities.